 Mrs. Natalie was chosen from the Dance Makers Incorporated Staff on November 30th, 2008 for the “MARJORIE PERRY SPIRIT AWARD” for her love, dedication, and enthusiasm to her dance students and studio.”
-Natalie’s Competition Companies have won numerous Choreography, Entertainment, Best of the Best and Special Judges awards and cash prizes.
+Natalie has been recognized numorous times for having won best choreography, most entertaining, and Best of the Best routines.
+She has also won trips, Special Judges awards along with cash prizes.

-Natalie has traveled to New York, Chicago, Florida, and California, to train under the world’s best choreographers such as Barry YoungBlood, Marcus Alford, Frank Hatchett, The late Steven Boyd and Janice Berigner.
+Natalie has traveled to New York, Chicago, Florida, South Carolina, California (just to name a few), to train under the world’s best choreographers such as Barry Youngblood, Marcus Alford, Frank Hatchett, The late Steven Boyd and Janice Berigner.
 She is always keeping her eyes open and her mind free to learn the “hottest” and “newest” dance moves of today.

-Although Natalie has been blessed with a great dance career, her biggest accomplishment is being married to her best friend, Ben and being the mommy of three wonderful children.
-She has a 12 year old daughter, Kender, a 10 year old son, Camden, and a 6 year old daughter, Kentley.
+Although Natalie has been blessed with a great dance career, her biggest accomplishment is being married to her best friend, Ben for 20 years and being the mommy of three wonderful children.
+She has a 16 year old daughter, Kender, a 14 year old son, Camden, and a109year old daughter, Kentley.

 Natalie feels very blessed by God to have a job that she adores and to be able to share her God given talent with all the children of today.

 Chanice moved to Clarksville in 2014 hoping to continue her passion of dance and choreography.
-This will be Chanice’s third year with Natalie’s Dance Network.
+This will be Chanice’s seventh year with Natalie’s Dance Network.